Skip to main content

 Upward view of the glass and steel dome at San Francisco Centre, originally part of the Emporium building.

-A signature element of the 2006 remodel was the lower-level food court, cleverly branded as The Emporium in vintage script.
+A signature element of the 2006 remodel was the lower-level food court, branded as The Emporium in vintage script.
 This was more than just a nod to history—it was a place where downtown workers and tourists alike could enjoy diverse, fast-casual cuisine with a local twist.

 For a time, Westfield San Francisco Centre represented the pinnacle of urban retail innovation.
 The crowds that flooded in during the grand reopening, the buzz surrounding its exclusive stores, and the seamless blend of past and present made it one of the most visited places downtown.